NixOS/nix/doc/manual/source/store/file-system-object/content-address.md

 # Content-Addressing File System Objects

-For many operations, Nix needs to calculate [a content addresses](@docroot@/glossary.md#gloss-content-address) of [a file system object][file system object].
+For many operations, Nix needs to calculate [a content addresses](@docroot@/glossary.md#gloss-content-address) of [a file system object][file system object] (FSO).
 Usually this is needed as part of
 [content addressing store objects](../store-object/content-address.md), since store objects always have a root file system object.
 But some command-line utilities also just work on "raw" file system objects, not part of any store object.

 Every content addressing scheme Nix uses ultimately involves feeding data into a [hash function](https://en.wikipedia.org/wiki/Hash_function), and getting back an opaque fixed-size digest which is deemed a content address.
-The various *methods* of content addressing thus differ in how abstract data (in this case, a file system object and its descendents) are fed into the hash function.
+The various *methods* of content addressing thus differ in how abstract data (in this case, a file system object and its descendants) are fed into the hash function.

 ## Serialising File System Objects { #serial }